 An excellent product for achieving this type of finish is Solignum Architectural water based wood stain.
 Solignum is a go to stain for architects and has approval from the BBA.

 Solignum is a penetrating coating available in a large range of colours in both solvent and water based versions.
-It is microporous so allows any moisture trapped in the sheds timber to escape as a water vapour, it also has a high resistance to the sun’s harmful UV rays as well as containing a biocide to reduce green growth.
+It is microporous so allows any moisture trapped in the sheds timber to escape as a water vapour.
+It also has a high resistance to the sun’s harmful UV rays.
+The paint also contains a biocide to reduce green growth.

-Solignum is extremely easy to apply, it can be applied to both new bare timber, sawn and planed, as well as previously wood stained timber.
+Solignum is extremely easy to apply.
+It can be applied to both new bare timber, sawn and planed, as well as previously wood stained timber.
 It will transform any shed, old or new, and protect it from the elements for many years to come.
-Solignum Architectural Water Based has theoretical coverage of up to 12 m2 per litre, which can vary dependent on the porosity of the sheds timber.
+Solignum Architectural Water Based has theoretical coverage of up to 12 m2 per litre.
+This can vary dependent on the porosity of the sheds timber.

 As with the previous coatings the weather conditions will need to be ideal for application.
 The type of conditions required are temperatures above 8 degrees Celsius, with no rainfall forecast within the first three hours of drying.

 Prepare the sheds timber surface by wire brushing, ensuring any dirt or loose particles are removed.
-Following wire brushing you will then need to thoroughly clean the surface and allow to also completely dry before undertaking application of Solignum.
+Following wire brushing you will then need to thoroughly clean the surface.
+Allow to completely dry before undertaking application of Solignum.

 Fence and shed treatments